STCF Conceptual Design Report: Volume 1 -- Physics & Detector: Charmed Hadron Physics

 \subsection{Charmed baryons}

 Theoretical interest in hadronic weak decays of charmed baryons peaked around the early 1990s and then faded away.
-Nevertheless, there have been two major breakthroughs in recent charmed baryon experiments in regard to hadronic weak decays of $\Lambda_c^+$.
+Nevertheless, there have been many progress in recent charmed baryon experiments in regard to hadronic weak decays of $\Lambda_c^+$.
 BESIII has played an essential role in these new developments.
 Motivated by the experimental progress, theoretical activity is growing in the study of hadronic weak decays of singly charmed baryons.

 Charmed baryon spectroscopy provides an excellent basis for studying the dynamics of light quarks in the environment of a heavy quark.
 In the past decade, many new excited charmed baryon states have been discovered by BaBar, Belle, CLEO and LHCb. $B$ decays and the $e^+e^-\to c\bar c$ continuum are both very rich sources of charmed baryons.
 Many efforts have been made to identify the quantum numbers of these new states and to understand their properties.